SamDonohoo/Elimia-Population-Genomics/README.md

-# Elimia-Population-Genomics
+## Elimia-Population-Genomics

+Scripts and command line from study on spring-associated pleurocerid snails in Alabama.

-## Scripts and Command Line used During Data Analyis
+### Scripts and Command Line used During Data Analyis

 The following are sample scripts used for a single dataset:

+  * AMOVA_Elimia_bellacrenata.R
+  * Admixture_LEA.R
+  * OrientAGraph_Visualization.R
+  * SNAQ_Visualization.R

 The following are samples of scripts that were used with several datasets:

+  * BayesScan_R_Visualization.R
+  * RADpainter_Standard_Visualization.R

 ### Check These Repositories for the Most Current Version of the Following Scripts